monero-classic/monero-gui-old/README.md

 **Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Monero Classic is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

-## About this project
+## About this Project

 This is the GUI for the [core Monero Classic implementation](https://github.com/monero-classic/monero).
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
 There are no restrictions on anyone creating an alternative implementation of Monero Classic that uses the protocol and network in a compatible manner.

 As with many development projects, the repository on Github is considered to be the "staging" area for the latest changes.
 Before changes are merged into that branch on the main repository, they are tested by individual developers in their own branches, submitted as a pull request, and then subsequently tested by contributors who focus on testing and code reviews.
 That having been said, the repository should be carefully considered before using it in a production environment, unless there is a patch in the repository for a particular show-stopping issue you are experiencing.
 It is generally a better idea to use a tagged release for stability.

-## Supporting the project
+## Supporting the Project

-Monero Classic is a 100% community-sponsored endeavor.
-If you want to join our efforts, the easiest thing you can do is support the project financially.
-Both Monero Classic and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
+Monero Classic development can be supported directly through donations.

+Both Monero Classic and Bitcoin donations can be made to monero-classic.org if using a client that supports the [OpenAlias](https://openalias.org) standard

 The Monero Classic donation address is: `49c7ivxCKNSPpDy3E8YX7gSRaFXqm2ittHn5ngtHCG9uURtGqUP89cYGv5RpU4sP94bPaGiB6qEUNLuArWR2qyNaDFpm4YP`

 The Bitcoin donation address is: `1Hrhnr9WwYFpQWdjtnYXQoi4whsXzoiEbK`

+Core development funding and/or some supporting services are also graciously provided by sponsors:

-There are also several mining pools that kindly donate a portion of their fees, [a list of them can be found on our Bitcointalk post](https://bitcointalk.org/index.php?topic=3262370).
+There are also several mining pools that kindly donate a portion of their fees, [a list of them can be found on our Bitcointalk post](https://bitcointalk.org/index.php?topic=583449.0).

 ## License

 See [LICENSE](LICENSE).

-## Installing the Monero Classic GUI from a package
+## Installing Monero Core from a Package

 Packages are available for

-* Arch Linux via AUR: [monero-wallet-qt](https://aur.archlinux.org/packages/monero-wallet-qt/)
+* Arch Linux via AUR: [monero-classic-wallet-qt](https://aur.archlinux.org/packages/monero-wallet-qt/)
 * Void Linux: xbps-install -S monero-core
-* GuixSD: guix package -i monero-core

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling the Monero Classic GUI from source
+## Compiling Monero Core from Source

 ### On Linux: